Can your horse grow long hair?

 - Clean and protected – are you properly cleaning the mane and tail, and protecting it with detanglers, conditioners, and even tail bags?
 You have lots of options on how to make sure your horse’s tail stays clean and tangle-free.
 This also helps prevent breakage if the tail is caught on something.

 - Your product options are many!
 Conditioners, detanglers, sheen products, anything to keep the hair soft, healthy, and slippery.
 I like grooming oils, too.
 Conditioners are usually rinsed out, while sheen products, detanglers, and grooming oils can be left in.
 You might need to experiment to find the one you like the best.

-For my favorite mane and tail care products, look here.
+For my favorite mane and tail care products to help your horse grow long hair, look here.
 As an Amazon Associate, I earn from qualifying purchases, which are not a penny more for you.
 I couldn’t be more grateful for your support!

 JT Tough-1 Fold Up Thinning Knife – my favorite mane blade for making a mane even!